Key Takeaways

 Teens may lose focus easily, forget what they just read, or struggle to follow instructions.
 Working memory, holding and processing short-term information, often becomes impaired, frustrating students who once performed well.

 Assignments and speech may become disjointed or hard to follow.
-Writing can appear tangential or illogical, reflecting changes in thought organization.
+Writing can appear tangential or illogical, reflecting changes in thought organization rather than carelessness or rushed work.

 Arrange a private discussion with teachers to compare observations at home and school.
 Ask about participation, peer interaction, and quality of written work.
-Keeping records of these changes can support early evaluation.
+Keeping records of these changes can support early evaluation if a referral becomes necessary.

 Before delusions or hallucinations emerge, subtle disruptions in thinking may appear.
 Teens might express odd ideas, connect unrelated events, or hold beliefs that seem irrational.